Judy Grahn: Career

-Grahn knew she was a poet by the time she was nine, and had written poetry until she was sixteen when she took a break, but it wasn't until she was twenty-five that she consciously committed herself to her work after overcoming her illness.
+Grahn knew she was a poet by the time she was nine.
+She had written poetry until she was sixteen, but it wasn't until she was twenty-five that she consciously committed herself to her work after overcoming her illness.

-Grahn was a member of the Gay Women's Liberation Group, GWLG, the first lesbian-feminist collective on the West Coast, founded in 1969.
-Grahn and her partner, artist Wendy Cadden, produced books, poems, and graphics.
-This contributed the basis of the Women's Press Collective (WPC), which strived to devote "itself exclusively to work by lesbians disfranchised by race or class".
+Grahn was a member of the Gay Women's Liberation Group, GWLG, the first lesbian-feminist collective on the west coast, founded in 1969.
+Grahn and her partner at the time, artist Wendy Cadden, produced books, poems, and graphics.
+This contributed the basis of the Women's Press Collective (WPC), which strived to devote "itself exclusively to work by lesbians disfranchised by race or class."
 GWLG is also responsible for founding the women's bookstore A Woman's Place.
 Grahn's poems circulated in "periodicals, performances, chapbooks, and by word of mouth, and were foundational documents of lesbian feminism."
 Her work did not extend to a commercial audience until the late 1970s; however, it garnered a wide underground audience before 1975.
 Carl Morse and Joan Larkin cite Grahn's work as "fueling the explosion of lesbian poetry that began in the 70s."

 Grahn's poetry is at times free verse, and is infused with her feminist lesbian identity.
-Her works stay true to her working-class roots, covering racism, sexism, classicism, and the struggles of being female and a lesbian.
+Her works stay true to her working-class roots, covering racism, sexism, classism, and the struggles of being female and a lesbian.
 She uses plain language and what the Poetry Foundation describes as an "etymological curiosity that often eschews metaphor in favor of incantation."
 Grahn does not limit her work to just written poetry, but also collaborates with other artists such as singer-songwriter Anne Carol Mitchell and dancer and choreographer Anne Blethenthal.
 Her writing is heavily political and focuses on the strength of lesbian culture and critiqued heterosexist biases and the patriarchy.

 Today, Grahn co-edits the online journal Metaformia, a journal about menstruation and women's culture.